 4. Pricing for Profit

-Pricing for profit is among the greatest challenges of any small business.
+Pricing for profit is among the most significant challenges of any small business.
 Your prices must be competitive and reasonable but not too low.
 If your prices are too low, business lenders may get the impression that you are attracting customers who don’t view your products or services as truly valuable and are therefore less likely to become loyal customers.
-If dangerously low prices are the only way you are able to draw a profit, business lenders might be hesitant to work with you.
+If dangerously low prices are the only way you can draw a profit, business lenders might be hesitant to work with you.

 Remember, quality is supposed to be what separates small businesses from their larger competitors.
 Thus, business lenders who specialize in smaller operations might not be as worried about higher prices as you might think.